 CMA has identified research-based best practices for Classroom Management and Positive Behavior Guidance.

 A practitioner with inclusive practices respects the social-emotional skills development of the entire community of learners.
 They create a space that supports independent emotional and sensory regulating skills.
-At the heart of all inclusive initiatives is socialization.
+Socialization is at the heart of all inclusive initiatives.

 Positive guidance is crucial in community-based work because it promotes children’s self-regulation, teaches responsibility, and also helps in making thoughtful choices.
 Encouraging appropriate behavior is a complex, multifaceted task learned over time through self-reflection, learning from colleagues, and most importantly from students themselves.
 Developmentally appropriate curricula, tools, and expectations are essential in the art class, as is fostering an open environment of mutual respect and understanding.